Skip to content

 Short answers, pulled from the story.

-What caused the Dos de Mayo Uprising in 1808?
+What was the Dos de Mayo Uprising?